Leonardo-Boss/suckless-site/dwm.suckless.org/index.md

 * dwm has no Lua integration, no 9P support, no shell-based configuration, no remote control, and comes without any additional tools, such as for printing the selection or warping the mouse.
-* dwm is only a single binary, and its source code is intended to never exceed 2000 SLOC.
+* dwm is only a single binary, and its source code is intended to be kept small.
 * dwm doesn't distinguish between layers: there is no floating or tiled layer.
   Whether or not the clients of currently selected tag(s) are in tiled layout, you can rearrange them on the fly.
 Popup and fixed-size windows are always